 Already by this time, however, opposition was brewing.
 The Egyptians had a glorious history and did not take kindly to being subject to an alien ruler.
 A revolt broke out at the end of Darius’ reign, and Xerxes, his son and successor as Persian king, put it down with great harshness.
-This started a cycle in Egypt of revolt and brutal repression, but in 404 BCE the Egyptians, under a member of the former pharoanic house of Sais, succeeded in driving the Persians out of their country.
+This started a cycle in Egypt of revolt and brutal repression, but in 404 BCE the Egyptians, under a member of the former pharaonic house of Sais, succeeded in driving the Persians out of their country.

 This was by no means the end of their troubles, however.
 The constant threat of re-invasion by the Persians hung over the rulers and people of Egypt for the next sixty years.
-Two invasions actually materialised, in 374 and 351 BCE, which penetrated as far as the Nile Delta.
-This situation meant that the Egyptian government had to keep its defences in a constant state of readiness, with the field army and military garrisons at full strength.
+Two invasions actually materialized, in 374 and 351 BCE, which penetrated as far as the Nile Delta.
+This situation meant that the Egyptian government had to keep its defenses in a constant state of readiness, with the field army and military garrisons at full strength.

 This represented a huge drain on the government’s treasury; taxes were high and poverty was widespread.
-The pharaoh Takos (reigned 360-358 BCE) even took to raiding the treasuries of the temples, the biggest store of wealth in the land; this swiftly earned him the enmity of the priests and he was deposed in favour of the more pliant Nektanebo (reigned 358-342 BCE).
+The pharaoh Takos (reigned 360-358 BCE) even took to raiding the treasuries of the temples, the biggest store of wealth in the land; this swiftly earned him the enmity of the priests and he was deposed in favor of the more pliant Nektanebo (reigned 358-342 BCE).

-Nektanebo’s caution prevented him from raising sufficient funds to keep up the defences properly.
+Nektanebo’s caution prevented him from raising sufficient funds to keep up the defenses properly.
 He was defeated by a Persian army under Artaxerxes III in 343 BCE, and Egypt (and the territory to its west, Cyrene) was once again absorbed into the Persian empire.
 The country was reduced to the status of a satrapy, and governed by Persian officials – a period later remembered by the Egyptians with great bitterness.